OleSkaar/Plunder/Index/Inventory.md

 Any amount of coins over 100 count as one item for each 100 coins.

 ## Expedition resources
 Items that are useful for the entire party are considered expedition resources.
 If one character is carrying the item, there is enough for the entire group to use.
+Mark one Notch for each use.

 Examples: Food, water, torches, oil lantern, camping gear, dry firewood.